Norris Castle: Visiting royalty

 The prince regent and First Gentleman of Europe, later King George IV visited the castle in 1819 as the guest of Lord Henry Seymour.
 The king was on the island to make use of his yacht.
-Lord Seymour's personal habits were said to be those of extreme simplicity and frugality, but he nether-the-less held a banquet for the king which was said to be 'splendid in the extreme and attended with circumstances of unusual conviviality'.
+Lord Seymour's personal habits were said to be those of extreme simplicity and frugality, but he never-the-less held a banquet for the king which was said to be 'splendid in the extreme and attended with circumstances of unusual conviviality'.

 In August 1831, the Duchess of Kent, with her 12-year-old daughter the Heiress Presumptive Princess Victoria, who indeed went on to become the future Queen Victoria, also resided at the castle for quite some time.
 The young princess was said to have been able to live a life of unaccustomed freedom, walking her dog and riding her pony.
 She was also said to frequently enjoy country rambles and listening to the stories of the sailors and the coastguardsmen, as she lingered about the shore.

 On their arrival to the island, the royals were welcomed with great ceremony in Newport.
 A huge flag, entirely made of lace, was suspended from the Newport Toll-gate, with the words "Welcome, welcome to our Isle."
 The flag was made at Broadlands House, the Newport lace factory; and the Broadlands House band was also there playing music amongst the cheering crowds.
 A grand reception was later held in Newport Town Hall, where the royals were welcomed by the Mayor, Alderman and Chief Burgesses of Newport.
 Afterwards, they were due to visit the nearby Carisbrooke Castle, but due to rain, they returned to Norris Castle.

 The two royals also visited Norris Castle again in 1833.
 The old copper bath that Queen Victoria used as a child is still there, although for quite some time in the 1970s it was out in the courtyard, being used as a rainwater butt.